saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``True``

-If enabled, when containers are added or removed the :ref:`mine <salt-mine>` will be updated with the results of :py:func:`docker.ps verbose=True all=True host=True <salt.modules.dockermod.ps>`.
+If enabled, when containers are added, removed, stopped, started, etc., the :ref:`mine <salt-mine>` will be updated with the results of :py:func:`docker.ps verbose=True all=True host=True <salt.modules.dockermod.ps>`.
 This mine data is used by :py:func:`mine.get_docker <salt.modules.mine.get_docker>`.
 Set this option to ``False`` to keep Salt from updating the mine with this information.

 .. note::
     This option can also be set in Grains or Pillar data, with Grains